Teen Service Hours

 • Copying your work text from the organizations’ websites and pasting it into an email is also acceptable.
 We just need to see your fully completed work, or no credit can be given.

-• Be sure that your name is in the email that you send us.
+• Be sure that your full name (first and last) is in the email that you send us.
 No name equals no service hour credit.

 • Submit emails no later than December 31, 2024.